ʻAbdu'l-Bahá: Ministry, 1901–1912

 ‛Abdu'l-Bahá also had contact with military leaders, including such individuals as Bursalı Mehmet Tahir Bey and Hasan Bedreddin.
 The latter, who in an earlier period was involved in the overthrow of Sultan Abdülaziz in 1876, is commonly known as Bedri Paşa or Bedri Pasha and is referred to in Persian Baháʼí sources as Bedri Bey (Badri Beg).
-He probably came to know ‘Abdu’l-Baha around 1898 when he served in the Ottoman administration in Akká.
-Persian sources cite him was a Baháʼí and he who translated ‛Abdu'l-Baha's works into French.
+He probably came to know ʻAbdu'l-Bahá around 1898 when he served in the Ottoman administration in Akká.
+Persian sources cite him was a Baháʼí and he who translated ʻAbdu'l-Bahá's works into French.
 ‘Abdu’l-Bahá continued to communicate with him for several years when he was governor of Albania.

 ʻAbdu'l-Bahá also met Muhammad Abduh, one of the key figures of Islamic Modernism and the Salafi movement, in Beirut, at a time when the two men shared similar goals of religious reform.
 Rashid Rida asserts that during his visits to Beirut, ʻAbdu'l-Bahá would attend Abduh's study sessions.
 Regarding the meetings of ʻAbdu'l-Bahá and Muhammad ʻAbduh, Shoghi Effendi asserts that "His several interviews with the well-known Shaykh Muhammad ʻAbdu served to enhance immensely the growing prestige of the community and spread abroad the fame of its most distinguished member."

 Due to Muhammad ʻAli's accusations against him, a Commission of Inquiry interviewed ʻAbdu'l-Bahá in 1905, almost resulting in exile to Fezzan.
 In response, ʻAbdu'l-Bahá wrote the sultan a letter protesting that his followers refrain from involvement in partisan politics and that his tariqa had guided many Americans to Islam.
 The next few years in ʻAkka were relatively free of pressures and pilgrims were able to come and visit ʻAbdu'l-Bahá.
 By 1909 the mausoleum of the Shrine of the Báb was completed.